Thug-Lyfe/blockchain/README.md

 And when you want to run either of the scripts, you have to type the commands specified below.
 NOTE:
 <i>
-If you installed docker and docker-compose, via the ubuntu repository (apt-get), it's possible that root access is required to execute the above scripts (due to docker requirering superuser permissions).
+If you installed docker and docker-compose, via the debian package manager (APT), it's possible that root access is required to execute the above scripts (due to docker requirering superuser permissions).
 In that case, simply append <i>sudo</i> before each of the following lines (alternatively your can type <i>$- sudo su</i> for a super user bash session.</i>

 ```sh
 ./quick_start.sh